jasonbayton/11ty/_src/android/android-enterprise-device-support.md

  NFC provisioning
  AFW# provisioning

-</div></div></div></div>Notes: While undertaking wireless (AFW#) provisioning the DPC failed to apply the managed Android Enterprise account due to an outdated version of Google Play Services.
+Notes: While undertaking wireless (AFW#) provisioning the DPC failed to apply the managed Android Enterprise account due to an outdated version of Google Play Services.
 No further tests were performed.
 Not all variants of this device carry NFC, therefore success with NFC provisioning cannot be guaranteed.

 Nokia
 -----